US looks to end losing streak against Europe at Solheim Cup in Spain

 The U.S. comes with five rookies in a squad whose age average is 25, while there are three rookies in the European team that averages 29 years old.

 Four European players have made at least four Solheim Cup appearances.
-American Lexi Thompson has played in five editions of the event but none of her teammates have made more than three appearances.
+Thompson has played in five editions of the event but none of her teammates have made more than three appearances.

 “I do think obviously on paper, on the rankings, we have I think the strongest team ever,” said Carlota Ciganda, the only Spaniard playing this weekend.
 “I mean, the top players, we have I think eight main players in the top 15 in the world, so that’s amazing.”